MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

 ### Request API permissions

-To determine which permission you need, review the **Permissions** section in the API you're interested to call.
+To determine which permission you need, review the **Permissions** section in the API you want to call.
 For instance:

 - To [run advanced queries](run-advanced-query-api.md), select 'Run advanced queries' permission
 - To [isolate a device](isolate-machine.md), select 'Isolate machine' permission